UNICEF in Yemen

 Millions of people have been driven from their homes by violence, and there is widespread food insecurity.
 Trade disruptions, high inflation, a banking crisis and reduced humanitarian aid have all deepened the deprivations and struggles of the country's vulnerable population.

-One in two children under age 5 in the country are acutely malnourished.
-Among them, more than half a million suffer from severe acute malnutrition (SAM), which is fatal without treatment.
-Those who survive it face lifelong consequences in the form of impaired cognitive development, chronic disease and lost economic potential.
+Acute food insecurity and malnutrition is widespread.
+Around half a million children suffer from severe acute malnutrition (SAM), which is fatal without treatment.
+Those who survive the condition face lifelong consequences in the form of impaired cognitive development, chronic disease and lost economic potential.

 "In Yemen, [malnutrition] it is not just a health crisis, it is a death sentence for thousands," Hawkins says.

-Outbreaks of cholera, measles, diphtheria and other vaccine-preventable diseases are common, while only about half of all health facilities are functional, leaving millions of people without access to adequate health care.
+Outbreaks of cholera, measles, diphtheria and other vaccine-preventable diseases are common, while only about half of all health facilities are functional, leaving over half of the country's population — an estimated 17.8 million people — without adequate access to health care services.

-UNICEF's humanitarian strategy in Yemen focuses on delivering direct, lifesaving assistance and strengthening health and other systems to continue vital services and help meet urgent needs.
+UNICEF's humanitarian strategy in Yemen focuses on delivering direct, lifesaving, multi-sectoral assistance and strengthening systems to shore up vital services.

 UNICEF has been on the ground in Yemen since civil conflict began in March 2015, leading the way to provide water, nutrition, education and protection to children and families in close collaboration with partners.

-UNICEF also supports hospitals, mobile health teams and community health workers to enable the delivery of critical services, including routine immunizations and treatment for malnourished children.
+UNICEF also supports hospitals, mobile health teams and community health workers to enable the delivery of critical services, including routine immunizations and nutrition support, including vitamin A supplementation.
+UNICEF's support for primary health care facilities helps ensure millions of women and children can access essential health and nutrition services.

 UNICEF continues to call on all parties to the conflict in Yemen to allow unimpeded humanitarian access to allow the delivery of aid, for the release of detained UN staff and other humanitarian workers, and for an end to the conflict.